minyoungg/pix2latent/README.md

 <b> (2) Clone LPIPS </b>

 The code uses perceptual similarity loss.
-So clone the LPIPS repo into this directory.
+We need to clone the LPIPS repo into this directory.
 ```bash
 git clone https://github.com/richzhang/PerceptualSimilarity
 ```